PSBP-Library/psbp-library.github.io/index.md

 [success]
 ```

- Let's compare the pointfree definition
+ Let's compare the pointfree definition, purely from a developer point of view, not even considering any other benefits or drawbacks

 ```scala
   If(isZero) {